 The exterminator came.
 We started again.
 Clothes in bags.
 The stress.
 The obsessing.
 For weeks and weeks.

-I realised then that I could probably never truly beat bed bugs, that they’d infested more than my bed.
+I realized then that the bed bugs had infested more than my bed.
 They’d gotten into my mind.
 It took me a while to sleep comfortably in a hotel bed or sit on a cafe sofa without feeling itchy.
 I continued to check my room constantly for signs.
-Sometimes convinced myself the signs were there when they weren’t.
+Sometimes, I convinced myself the signs were there when they weren’t.

-A few months later I finally accepted to myself that we’d beaten them.
-Still I would think about them.
+A few months later I finally accepted that we’d beaten them.
+Still, I would think about them.
 I would bug (pun intended) my Canadian housemate constantly by talking about them.

 One night as I was heading to sleep he laughed evilly.
 “Don’t let the bed bugs bite.”
 I looked at him with complete seriousness and uttered the only appropriate words I could find.